 Fortunately, an experienced Omaha criminal lawyer could help you protect your rights in court.
-Whether you are looking to come to a fair plea deal to end your case quickly or you want to fight the charges at trial, a dedicated defense attorney could help you achieve the best outcome possible for you.
+Whether you are looking to negotiate a plea deal or fight the charges at trial, a dedicated defense attorney could work with you to achieve the best outcome possible.

 The Role of a Criminal Defense Attorney

-A criminal defense attorney in Omaha works to protect the rights of defendants from the day they are hired.
+A criminal defense attorney in Omaha can work to protect the rights of defendants from the day they are hired.
 This includes not just making appearances on their behalf in court, but also working to preserve their constitutional rights while in police custody.

 Most people see criminal defense attorneys in action during trials, but the work on a case begins months prior.
-As soon as an attorney is hired to work on a case, they may visit a client who is still in police custody.
-This is done to both inform that client of their rights as well as to prevent any harmful questioning conducted by police.
+As soon as an attorney is hired to work on a case, they can begin building an effective defense strategy.
+In fact, many attorneys visit clients who are still in police custody to both inform that client of their rights and prevent any harmful questioning conducted by police.

 Work with an Omaha Criminal Defense Attorney Today

-Anyone facing a criminal allegation needs to take their situation seriously.
-Whether this is a defendant’s first time in trouble with the law or they are looking to avoid being labelled as a repeat offender, the potential consequences for a criminal conviction can be harsh.
+Anyone facing a criminal allegation should take the charges seriously.
+Whether this is a defendant’s first criminal charge or they are looking to avoid being labelled as a repeat offender, the potential consequences for a conviction can be harsh.

-At Berry Law Firm, our Omaha criminal lawyers could evaluate the strength of the prosecutor’s claim, identify a realistic goal, and develop a strategy designed to meet that goal.
+At our firm, our Omaha criminal lawyers could evaluate the strength of the prosecutor’s claim, identify a realistic goal, and develop a defense strategy designed to meet that goal.
 Once retained, our legal team could help negotiate a fair plea deal or make legal arguments to exclude evidence relevant to your case.
-Call Berry Law today to learn more about how we may be able to help you.
+Call today to learn more about how we can help you fight your charges.